Last updated on:

 Option 3: Use a redaction tool for secure text removal from PDF documents

-Need to permanently erase text from a PDF—client names, Social Security numbers, classified details?
+Need to permanently remove text from a PDF - client names, Social Security numbers, classified details?
 Regular editing won’t do it.
 You need redaction.

 Real redaction removes data from all layers of the file—visible text, hidden fields, OCR content and metadata.
 It strips out author info, timestamps and anything else that could expose sensitive information.
 Professional tools also meet security and compliance standards.

 The biggest mistake?
 Thinking blacking out text is enough.
 If it’s still searchable or copyable, the redaction failed.
-True redaction doesn’t just hide data.
+True redaction doesn’t just hide text.
 It erases it.

 Proper redaction tools do three things:

-1. Remove visible content—not just hide it, but erase it entirely from the document.
+1. Remove visible content—not just hide it, but delete it entirely from the document.

-2. Erase hidden data and metadata—including OCR text, annotations, author info and timestamps.
+2. Delete hidden data and metadata—including OCR text, annotations, author info and timestamps.

 3. Preserve document structure—Redactable removes sensitive data without flattening the file, so the PDF remains editable and accessible.

 This is where tools like Redactable come in.
-It’s designed specifically to help teams delete text from PDF files the right way—without leaving digital breadcrumbs behind.
-Here’s how to easily redact your sensitive documents using Redactable:
+It’s designed specifically to help teams delete text from PDF files the right way - without leaving digital breadcrumbs behind.
+Here’s how to redact in PDFs and secure your sensitive documents using Redactable:

 1. Upload your PDF file